observol/.github/profile/README.md

 ## What we're building

-Observol is a website and uptime monitoring platform for teams and agencies who want to know the moment something breaks — and get told about it in a way that respects everyone's time.
+Observol is a website and uptime monitoring platform for teams who want to know the moment something breaks — and get told about it in a way that respects everyone's time.

 ### Overview